About Me

 My active affiliations include:

-- University of Washington: I am an Assistant Professor in the University of Washington Department of Communication.
-I am also an Adjunct Assistant Professor in the Department of Human-Centered Design and Engineering and I am affiliated with a variety of centers, programs, and organizations at UW.
+- University of Washington: I am an Associate Professor in the University of Washington Department of Communication.
+I am also an Adjunct Associate Professor in the Department of Human-Centered Design & Engineering, the Paul G. Allen School of Computer Science & Engineering, and the Information School and I am affiliated with a variety of centers, programs, and organizations at UW.
 Details about my research are on my academic page.
 You can see my teaching page for information about on my courses, workshops, and lectures.

-- Berkman Klein Center for Internet and Society at Harvard University: I am a Faculty Associate at the Berkman Klein Center where I am pursing my own research and where I helped the center's cooperation group as a resident fellow for several years.
+- Berkman Klein Center for Internet and Society at Harvard University: I am a Faculty Associate at the Berkman Klein Center where I am pursing my own research.
+I helped coordinate the center's cooperation group as a Fellow for several years.

 - The Debian GNU/Linux Project: I am Debian Developer and maintain several packages and routinely sponsor the upload of several others.
 In the past, I have served on the Project Leader Team (AKA Project Scud) and acted as the Hardware Donations Manager (AKA